Koat Pitha from Tripura – Deep fried Rice flour fritters with Banana

 I don't know how authentic this recipe is to the state, but it tasted great and we enjoyed it.
 This was very close to our Vellam Appam/nei appam with a very heavy flavor of banana.

-Coming to the state, it is the third smallest in the country and is bordered by Bangladesh, Assam and Mizoram.
+Coming to the state, Tripura is the third smallest in the country and is bordered by Bangladesh, Assam, and Mizoram.
 Tripura is connected to the rest of the country by only one major highway.
-Due to its isolation from the rest of the country, the economic progress in the state in hindered.
+Due to its isolation from the rest of the country, the economic progress in the state is hindered.

 Bengali people and culture coexist with the traditional practices of the state.
 Agartala is the capital of Tripura.